 Albania: one-stop-shop service

-The CSI follows the project to establish a one-stop-shop service for Albanian local authorities, to support the territorial and administrative reform ongoing in Albania since 2014, which has seen the number of municipalities in the country reduce from 373 to 61.
+The CSI worked on the project to establish a one-stop-shop service for Albanian local authorities, to support the territorial and administrative reform ongoing in Albania since 2014, which reduced the number of municipalities in the country from 373 to 61.

-Over the 27 months of the project, we will develop a One-Stop-Shop service delivery system in 49 Municipalities and 250 Local Government Units for about 60 local administrative services.
+Over the 27 months of the project, we developed a One-Stop-Shop service delivery system in 40 Municipalities for about 60 local administrative services.

-The One-Stop-Shop will make it possible to the single municipalities to bring local public administration closer to citizens, to harmonize and standardize the services delivered in all the LGUs, improving quality, reducing time and increasing transparency for citizens and companies.
+The One-Stop-Shop enables individual municipalities to bring local public administration closer to citizens, to harmonize and standardize the services delivered in all the LGUs, improving quality, reducing time and increasing transparency for citizens and companies.

 The separation of the front office and back office activities is one of the key elements of the national strategy for the delivery of public services, both to improve efficiency and ease of use, and to counter corruption.

-With this project we consolidate our activity in Albania as an Italian public agency of reference for digital governance, also for local authorities.
+With this project, ended in March 2020, we consolidated our activity in Albania as an Italian public agency of reference for digital governance, also for local authorities.

 Partners: CSI (Italy) – Lead Partner, IkubINFO shpk (Albania), IP3 – The Institute of Public and Private Policies (Albania), InfoSoft Systems shpk (Albania) .